Nilgai: Threats and conservation

 The nilgai is listed as least concern on the International Union for Conservation of Nature's Red List, and on Appendix III of CITES.
 While it is common in India, the nilgai occurs sparsely in Nepal and Pakistan.
 The major reasons behind its decimation in these two countries are rampant hunting, deforestation and habitat degradation in the 20th century.
-As of 2008, the feral population in Texas was nearly 37,000.
-Wild populations also exist in the US states of Alabama, Florida and Mississippi and the Mexican state of Tamaulipas, where they have escaped from private exotic ranches.
-The population around the Texas-Mexico border is estimated to be around 30,000 (as of 2011).

 In India, the nilgai is protected under Schedule III of the Wildlife Protection Act of 1972.
 Major protected areas for the nilgai across India include: Gir National Park (Gujarat); Bandhavgarh National Park, Bori Wildlife Sanctuary, Kanha National Park, Pachmarhi Biosphere Reserve, Panna Tiger Reserve, Pench Tiger Reserve, Sanjay National Park, Satpura National Park (Madhya Pradesh); Tadoba Andhari Reserve (Maharashtra); Kumbhalgarh Wildlife Sanctuary, Sultanpur National Park in Gurgaon, Ranthambore National Park and Sariska Tiger Reserve (Rajasthan).